Abstract

-• We present ScholaWrite, a curated dataset of 63K LATEX-based keystrokes that were turned into publications in the computer science domain, annotated by experts in linguistics and computer science.
+• Dataset: We present ScholaWrite, a curated dataset of nearly 62K LaTeX-based keystrokes captured from documents that were turned into publications in the computer science domain, annotated by experts in linguistics and computer science.

 Recorded Writing Process Data